Phase transitions in time complexity of Brownian circuits: Introduction

-These observations emphasize a fundamental trade-off between time, space, and energy in the context of Brownian computation.
-While similar trade-offs are familiar from thermodynamic considerations, our analysis suggests that they can also be derived from a computational complexity perspective by focusing on the scaling of computational time with circuit size.
-This complexity-based viewpoint provides a complementary framework for understanding the performance limits of Brownian circuits beyond purely thermodynamic bounds.
+These observations emphasize a fundamental trade-off between time, space, and energy in the context of Brownian computations.
+Although similar trade-offs are familiar from thermodynamic considerations, our analysis suggests that they can also be derived from a computational complexity perspective by focusing on the scaling of computational time with circuit size.
+This complexity-based perspective provides a complementary framework for understanding the performance limits of Brownian circuits beyond purely thermodynamic bounds.

-This paper is organized as follows.
-Sec.~\ref{sec:setup} introduces the computational model of Brownian circuits, including the CJoin gate and the definition of computational cost.
-Sec.~\ref {sec:design_BC} describes circuit design principles, with a discussion of modular architectures such as adders and the construction of general circuits using the sum-of-products form.
-Sec.~\ref{Brownian Motion and First Passage Time} develops a theoretical framework for analyzing Brownian circuits through their state-transition diagrams, including one-dimensional first-passage analysis, an embedding method for general graphs, and a conjecture on easy-hard transitions.
-Sec.~\ref {Numerical Analysis} presents numerical simulations of first-passage times, demonstrating phase transitions in modular adders, as well as the absence of such transitions in certain architectures.
-Finally, Sec.~\ref {sec:discussion} discusses the implications of these results for computational costs, circuit design, and the role of energy input, and concludes the paper.
+The remainder of this paper is organized as follows.
+Sec.~\ref{sec:setup} introduces the computational model of Brownian circuits, including the CJoin gate and the definition of the computational cost.
+Sec.~\ref {sec:design_BC} describes the circuit design principles with a discussion of modular architectures, such as adders, and the construction of general circuits using the sum-of-products form.
+Sec.~\ref{Brownian Motion and First Passage Time} develops a theoretical framework for analyzing Brownian circuits through their state-transition diagrams, including one-dimensional first-passage analysis, an embedding method for general graphs, and a conjecture on easy--hard transitions.
+Sec.~\ref {Numerical Analysis} presents numerical simulations of the first-passage times, demonstrating phase transitions in modular adders and the absence of such transitions in certain architectures.
+Finally, Sec.~\ref {sec:discussion} discusses the implications of these results for computational costs, circuit design, and the role of energy input, and concludes this paper.
 Technical derivations and additional examples are provided in the Appendices.